 - Post Transplanting and Division Care

-- Transplanting and Dividing Coneflowers FAQ
+- Transplanting and Dividing Coneflowers FAQs:

 The best time to transplant coneflowers is in the late spring or fall.
 Pick a location with full sun and at least a foot of space for plants to expand.
 After transplanting, keep the soil moist for the next few weeks.